SimonJackson24/AMSLPR/docs/system_monitoring.md

 ## Alert Configuration

-The AMSLPR monitoring system can be configured to send alerts when thresholds are exceeded or errors occur.
+The VisiGate monitoring system can be configured to send alerts when thresholds are exceeded or errors occur.
 Alerts can be sent via email, SMS, or webhook.

 ### Configuring Alert Thresholds